Erasmus+

 • PhD studies must be enrolled at least in the 2nd year, at most in their 4th year

-Erasmus+ grant
+Erasmus+ Grant

-Please note: if you are not an EU resident, make sure that you fulfill all the visa requirements before you go abroad.
+If you are not an EU resident, make sure that you fulfill all the visa requirements before you go abroad.
 Simultaneously, you might pay extra for visa fees, health insurance etc., so make sure that you have sufficient funds to cover all of your expenses (abroad as well as upon your return).
 There are no additional grants that you are eligible for and you won't be excused from paying the tuition fees here at the Faculty.
 Most of the Erasmus countries are more expensive than the Czech Republic and as the Erasmus grant is not designed for covering all of your expenses, we advise you to have sufficient savings.

-ViaErasmus! is available in both Czech and English, and switches to the English version on the homepage in the top right corner.
+• ViaErasmus! is available in both Czech and English, and switches to the English version on the homepage in the top right corner.

 Share on: Facebook Share on: Twitter